Questions about

 - Approved templates — all outbound marketing messages go through Meta's template approval process before sending.

 - Conversation-first design — ordering is triggered by the customer messaging you, not by you pushing messages at them.
-Customer-initiated conversations carry much lower ban risk than business-initiated ones.

 For the Disabled stage (the final level), yes — the WABA is permanently removed from the WhatsApp Business Platform and cannot be recovered.
 The underlying phone number itself is not affected (it's still a working SIM), but it can no longer be used on WhatsApp Business API.